A coaching client of mine reached out.

 Our current situation simply brings the choice that we all make unconsciously daily into conscious focus.

-We all decide every single day to what degree and what purpose we execute on in our intentions.
-As professionals, especially sales professionals there’s always an available rational for cutting ourselves some slack and taking a respite.
+We all decide every single day to what degree and what purpose we execute our intentions.
+As professionals, especially sales professionals there’s always an available rationale for cutting ourselves some slack and taking a respite.

 So, the decisions on what we do now truly come from the clarity of vision we had before this pandemic started.

 In 1666, after the great fire of London, renowned architect Christopher Wren was rebuilding St Paul’s cathedral.
 While overseeing the restoration, he asked three of the bricklayers what they were doing.

 The first replied, ” I am earning wages.”

 The second replied, “I am building a wall and providing for my family.”

 The third replied, “I am building a cathedral where a man can go to meet with God.”

 i As professionals, we may have some difficulties to overcome, whether it is working from home, closed schools, sickness, finances, inconvenience, or other struggles.
 If we lack the motivation to stay the course with our business or social restrictions now, it could be because we lacked purpose and vision before this epidemic started.
 We need goals as individuals to do our part for ourselves, our families, and our world.
 That perspective combined with a renewed realization that we recover faster when we stand together with our best efforts is the gift that hopefully survives this current crisis.